-- 3.1 CD/AMLD shall determine foreign branches that will be subject to on- site/off-site independent testing. - 3.2 CD/AMLD shall prepare a business plan indicating foreign branches that will be subject to independent compliance testing for a particular period.
-On-site independent compliance testing shall be subject to approval of the Management. - 3.3 The Compliance Officer/AML Compliance Officer shall advise the compliance officers/AML compliance officers of foreign branches at least one (1) month prior to conduct of on-site independent compliance testing and at least 1 week for off-site testing.
+- a.
+CD/AMLD shall determine foreign branches that will be subject to on- site/off-site independent testing. - b.
+CD/AMLD shall prepare a business plan indicating foreign branches that will be subject to independent compliance testing for a particular period.
+On-site independent compliance testing shall be subject to approval of the Management. - c.
+The Compliance Officer/AML Compliance Officer shall advise the compliance officers/AML compliance officers of foreign branches at least one (1) month prior to conduct of on-site independent compliance testing and at least 1 week for off-site testing.